 Whether it’s using it in a Lasagna Bolognese Recipe, a Classic Boeuf Bourguignon, or a simply potatoes au gratin, this thickening agent recipe is a staple and foundational in the art of cooking and the best part it is, it’s extremely easy to make.

 A Roux is a basic thickening agent comprising of equal parts weight, not volume, of butter and flour.

 While it should always be done by weight, a standard ratio for a roux recipe is 2 parts all-purpose flour to 1 part butter.
 For example:

 There are three main types that are used based on their color.
 You want to keep lighter colored roux for lighter colored sauces or soups and the darker ones like blond or dark for darker colored recipes to keep them consistent.

-Dark Roux – This is most often used in Gumbo Recipes or any dark sauce, stew or soup.
+Dark Roux – This is most often used in Gumbo Recipes or any dark sauce, stew, or soup.

-How Do You Make Roux
+How Do You Make a Roux?

 I think you’ll find this incredibly easy to make.
 Take time to smell and notice each stage of the process as it will dramatically change over time.
 It’s really as simple as melting butter in a pan and whisking in the flour, and then from there, taking it to the color you need it to be.
 Here are the ingredients: